bparanj/crystal/computer/electronics/hackerbox/green-led.md

 In summary, connecting an LED directly to a 5V supply without a resistor is dangerous for the LED and should be avoided.
 Always use an appropriate current-limiting resistor.

-To determine the safe current range for a green LED, you should follow these steps:
+To determine the safe current range for a green LED, follow these steps:

 1. Check the datasheet:
    The most reliable way to determine the current range is to consult the LED's datasheet.
 This document provides manufacturer-specific information about the LED's electrical characteristics.